tomcam/vuepress.github.io/markdown.md

 For more details, see the
 [GitHub style documentation](https://help.github.com/articles/organizing-information-with-tables/).

-## Emojis
+## Emojis in VuePress markdown

 VuePress includes emojis as part of its Markdown extensions.
 You include them in your text by surrounding an emoji code with colon characters.
-For example, you'd use `:smile:` for :smile:, or `:thumbsup: for :thumbsup:.
+For example, you'd use `:smile:` for :smile:, or `:thumbsup:` for :thumbsup:.

 Here is a table with some common  emojis.
-For complete list of the supported codes see the [Emoji Cheat Sheet](https://www.webpagefx.com/tools/emoji-cheat-sheet/).
+For the full list of supported codes see the [Emoji Cheat Sheet](https://www.webpagefx.com/tools/emoji-cheat-sheet/).